Anna Rothery: Early life

 Rothery is a daughter of Bernadette and Hubert George Rothery.
 She was born and raised at Belvidere Road in the city of Liverpool in the 1950s.

 Anna's father died when she was a child and her mother had to take care of Anna and her three siblings.

 Rothery was educated at Granby Street Primary School, St Silas Junior School, and Paddington Comprehensive School.
 She studied sociology, psychology and law at University.
 She earned a master's degree in Business and Regeneration.

 Career

 Since 2006, Rothery has represented the Princes Park ward in the Parliamentary constituency of Liverpool Riverside.

-From 2010–2013, she was the Chair of the Culture, Tourism and Sport select committee in Liverpool.
+From 2010 to 2013, she was the Chair of the Culture, Tourism and Sport select committee in Liverpool.

 Rothery became the first councillor of Liverpool to speak at the United Nations in Geneva on Religious, Linguistic and Cultural differences in 2012.
 She is the North West Ambassador for the British Institute for Human Rights, and is a member of various different groups, such as Merseyside Common Purpose and Operation Black Vote, a scheme which aims to get more Black, Asian and minority ethnic people into politics.
 She is the Programme Coordinator for Migrant Workers North West.